itsresearch960/HD_MapsArtifact_SIGMOD2025/README.md

 ### Reproduction Steps

+Code details are available in notebooks as comments.
 Follow the sequence below to fully reproduce the results.

 1) **Run Preprocessing Notebooks.**
 Execute `Dataset_Preprocessing_for_UWP.ipynb` and `Dataset_Preprocessing_for_Popularity.ipynb`.
 These generate the UWP tensor, the Popularity tensor, and the map-segment vector required for downstream experiments. **Important:** set the dataset directory name correctly based on the dataset in use (`tdrive` or `San_Francisco`).